Free · No account needed

 Once they're seated, capture every moment

-One QR code on each table → guests upload photos from their camera roll → private gallery with everyone's perspective.
+One QR code on each table → guests upload from their camera roll → private gallery with everyone's perspective.
 From $49, one-time.

 Get started →from $49, one-time ✓